Dollar General Corporation (DG) Shares Down Despite Recent Market Volatility

 Credit Suisse gave a rating of “Neutral” to DG, setting the target price at $260 in the report published on December 20th of the previous year.

-During the last 5 trading sessions, DG rose by +1.38%, which changed the moving average for the period of 200-days by +8.42% in comparison to the 20-day moving average, which settled at $223.51.
-In addition, Dollar General Corporation saw -10.95% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, DG fell by -1.69%, which changed the moving average for the period of 200-days by +10.36% in comparison to the 20-day moving average, which settled at $220.29.
+In addition, Dollar General Corporation saw -12.36% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading